 Compliance Factors: Statutes, Executive Orders, and Regulations listed at 24 CFR 50.4, 58.5, and 58.6 Was compliance achieved at the broad level of review?
 If Yes: Describe compliance determinations made at the broad level.
 If No: Describe the policy, standard, or process to be followed in the site-specific review.
-Endangered Species Act.
-Since the program consists of existing single-family owner-occupied rehabilitation or reconstruction generally within the previously disturbed footprint, no habitat disturbance is expected.
-Figure 6 shows threatened and endangered species and critical habitats found in Ventura County.
-See Attachment 4 for the Ventura County federal and state official species list and agency coordination.
-Compliance will be achieved at the site- specific level of environmental review.
 Explosive and Flammable Hazards 24 CFR Part 51 Subpart C Yes No ⊠ □ The purpose of the explosive and flammable hazards impact category is to establish safety standards to keep HUD-assisted projects acceptable distances from specific, stationary, hazardous operations which store, handle, or process hazardous substances.
 The proposed projects do not increase residential densities as they are single-family owner-occupied rehabilitation and reconstruction activities.
 Because the proposed projects do not increase the number of people being exposed to hazardous operations by increasing residential densities, the proposed project does not meet the definition of a HUD-assisted project per 24 CFR 51.201.
-The proposed projects will not include hazardous facilities, a facility that mainly stores, handles or processes flammable or
+The proposed projects will not include hazardous facilities, a facility that mainly stores, handles or processes flammable or combustible chemicals such as bulk fuel storage facilities and refineries.
+This project is in compliance with 24 CFR Part 51, Subpart C.